 Legal status and licensure

-Currently, naturopathic doctors are licensed as health care providers in Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Minnesota, Montana, New Hampshire, North Dakota, Oregon, Utah, Vermont, Washington state and the U.S. territories of Puerto Rico and the Virgin Islands.
+Currently, naturopathic doctors are licensed as health care providers in Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Hawaii, Idaho, Kansas, Maine, Maryland, Minnesota, Montana, New Hampshire, North Dakota, Oregon, Utah, Vermont, Washington state and the U.S. territories of Puerto Rico and the Virgin Islands.
 Legal provisions allow the practice of naturopathic medicine in several other states.

 Efforts to gain licensure elsewhere are currently under way.
 Forty-two states and territories in the United States have professional associations for naturopathic medicine.
 Naturopathic physicians are also recognized in British Columbia, Manitoba, Ontario and Saskatchewan.

 Naturopathic medicine licensure requirements